Aliibraabbas/Dev-lab_Projet_portfolio_A2/README.md

 • Vercel

 # Zapier
-I configure a zapier for this repo, which sends a message on the discord server for each commit
+I configure a zapier for this repo, which sends a message on the discord server for each commit.